emoon/minifb/README.md

 cmake .. -DUSE_WAYLAND_API=ON
 ```

-### MacOS X
+### macOS

-Cocoa and clang is assumed to be installed on the system (downloading latest XCode + installing the command line tools should do the trick).
+Cocoa and clang are assumed to be installed on the system (downloading the latest Xcode and installing the command line tools should do the trick).

-Note that MacOS X Mojave+ does not support Cocoa framework as expected.
-For that reason you can switch to Metal API.
+Note that macOS Mojave+ does not support the Cocoa framework as expected.
+For that reason, you can switch to the Metal API.
 To enable it just compile defining the preprocessor macro USE_METAL_API.

-If you use **CMake** just enable the flag:
+If you use **CMake**, just enable the flag:

 ```sh
 mkdir build